MichaelRinglein/CloudGallery/README.md

 A StreamBuilder is listening to the `authStateChanges()` stream of Firebase.
 If the user is logged in, the Home() widget is shown.
 If he is logged out / hasn't registered yet, the SignIn() widget is shown.

+### loading.dart
+A Flutter `SpinKitRing` is shown with a `Text` widget below.
+The `Loading()` class is a stateless widget with the `loadingText` as parameter.
+The `Loading` widget can be inserted everywhere in the app with a customnized `loadingText` depending on the task where this widget is inserted.

 ### home.dart
 The boolean `kIsWeb` is used to discriminate between web and native.
 If it is true, ImagePickerWeb() is shown, if it is false then ImagePickerNative() is shown.